St. Cuthbert's Mission: History

-St Cuthbert's Mission was founded in the late 1800s by Joseph Ferguson, who was also the village's first Kafotay (Chief in the Arawak language).
-At that time it was named "Pakuri" after the Platonia tree that were then plentiful in the area.
-The village was renamed St. Cuthbert's Mission when the first Anglican missionaries arrived at the village and founded a Mission there on Saint Cuthbert's Day in 1889.
+St. Cuthbert's Mission was founded in the late 1800s by Joseph Ferguson, who was also the village's first Kafotay (chief in the Lokono language).
+At that time it was named "Pakuri" after the Platonia tree that was then plentiful in the area.
+The village was renamed St. Cuthbert's Mission when the first Anglican missionaries arrived and founded a Mission there on Saint Cuthbert's Day in 1889.

-In February 2011, St Cuthbert's suffered from a major flood, with levels of accumulated water reaching 311.3 millimetres.
+In February 2011, St. Cuthbert's was hit by a major flood, with levels of accumulated water reaching 311.3 millimetres.
 The flood resulted in substantial loss of crops and personal property for many villagers.
-In September 2011, St Cuthbert's hosted celebrations for Amerindian Heritage Month.
-The celebrations were attended by a number of senior government officials and thousands of visitors from Guyana as well as other countries.
+In September 2011, St. Cuthbert's hosted celebrations for Amerindian Heritage Month.
+The celebrations were attended by a number of senior government officials and thousands of visitors from Guyana and abroad.

 Geography

-St Cuthbert's Mission is situated on the left bank of the Mahaica River.
+St. Cuthbert's Mission is situated on the left bank of the Mahaica River.
 It is surrounded by savannah and shrub lands on its east side, and dense vegetation on its west side.
 The nearest large settlements are the capital city, Georgetown (57 miles away) and Mahaica (65 miles away by river).

 Government

-St Cuthbert's Mission falls under the jurisdiction of the Region 4 (Demerara-Mahaica).
-However, one quarter of St Cuthbert's titled communal village lands are in Region 5 (Mahaica-Berbice), with the other three quarters lying in Region 4.
+St. Cuthbert's Mission falls under the jurisdiction of the Region 4 (Demerara-Mahaica).
+However, one quarter of St. Cuthbert's titled communal village lands are in Region 5 (Mahaica-Berbice), with the other three quarters lying in Region 4.

-Like most other Amerindian villages in Guyana (and in accordance with the constitutional Amerindian Act), St Cuthbert's is governed by a Village Council under the leadership of a Toshao (or Chief).
+Like most other Amerindian villages in Guyana (and in accordance with the constitutional Amerindian Act), St. Cuthbert's is governed by a Village Council under the leadership of a Toshao (or Chief).
 Toshaos are elected every three years, and are voted in by the local population in village elections.
 The council is made up of nine members, including the Toshao and an appointed secretary and treasurer.
 Village Council meetings are held monthly, on the last Saturday of every month.

 Economy

 St. Cuthbert's was primarily a logging community, and logging provides one of the source of income for the village.
-Since the 1990s, a small number of villagers have found work with Omai Gold Mines Ltd.Few villagers also practice subsistence farming.
+Since the 1990s, a small number of villagers have found work with Omai Gold Mines Ltd. A few villagers also practice subsistence farming.

-The Toshao (Chief)is provided with a monthly stipend by the national government.
+The Toshao (chief) receives a monthly stipend from the national government.